-- A. Minimum development standards.
-The development standards contained in the Schedule of District Regulations are minimums and shall apply to each use, unless otherwise specifically provided. - (1) Multiple uses, as defined herein, are permitted on a given lot as a Special Use, provided development standards for the combined uses are met, including the combined lot area.
-Yard requirements shall apply to the lot perimeter in such cases, provided building separations meet New York State Uniform Fire and Prevention and Building Code requirements. - (2) Lot area exceptions.
-(See also Article 5 of this law, "Supplementary Regulations Applicable to Particular Uses", for additional lot area exceptions applicable to specific uses).
-For lots located in the AB-3, R-1, H, and B zoning districts, where a mixed use, as defined herein, is proposed in the same structure, the required lot area shall be the larger lot area required for either use as set forth in the Schedule of District Regulations.
-Where a mixed use, as defined herein, is proposed in separate structures, the required lot area shall be the sum of the minimum required lot area for each use as set forth in the Schedule of District Regulations.
+- B. Minimum development standards.
+The development standards contained in the Schedule of Lot Development Standards District Regulations are minimums and shall apply to each use unless otherwise specifically provided.
+[See Appendix B for details].
+For all lot development, the referred municipal agencies shall use the guidelines set forth in the Ulster County Community Design Manual, and its revisions as adopted in 2018 by Ulster County Planning Board in their review. - Multiple permitted uses, as defined herein, are permitted on a given lot as a special use, provided development standards for the combined uses are met, including the combined lot area.
+Yard setback requirements shall apply to the lot perimeter in such cases, provided building separations meet New York State Uniform Fire Prevention and Building Code requirements.
+Some exceptions may apply as stated in §140-10 (B)(2)] - 2.
+Lot area exceptions.
+(See also Article V of this chapter, Supplementary Regulations Applicable to Particular Uses, for additional lot area exceptions applicable to specific uses).
+For lots located in the AB-3, R-1, H, and B Zoning Districts, where multiple permitted uses which include a residential use as defined herein are proposed as defined herein, is proposed in the same structure, the required lot area shall be the larger lot area required for either use as set forth in the Schedule of Lot Development Standards District Regulations [see Appendix B].
+Where multiple permitted uses which include a residential use as defined herein, is proposed in separate structures, the required lot area shall be the sum of the minimum required lot area for each use as set forth in the Schedule of Lot De3velopment Standards [see Appendix B] District Regulations. - 3.
+Density Bonus